Insurance Companies May Have Different Priorities than Yours

 Even minor injuries can play a significant role on how many years you will remain employed now that you have been injured.
 You may have been prepared to work for 30 more years, but the doctors predict that your injury will lead to arthritis in 15 that is too severe to work.
 That is 15 years’ worth of lost wages.
 The skilled attorneys at the Cantor team take all of these issues into consideration.

 While the actual compensation process can be very confusing, especially when you start using figures from future events and possible outcomes, it all comes down to some very basic principles.
 Your compensation package should include all of your losses financially for now and in the future, the cost of your family providing home care, and for pain and suffering.

 You had your entire life planned out before the accident, and now everything has changed.
 Your ability to enjoy life, pursue your career and hobbies, provide for your family and be free from pain is all different now that the accident occurred.
 You have the right, as a victim, to receive compensation for all of these losses.

-The attorneys at Cantor Crane understand how different your life is now that you have been injured.
+The attorneys at Cantor Injury Lawyers understand how different your life is now that you have been injured.
 They know that your future has changed and that it changed at no fault of your own.
 We take it very serious that lives are altered at the negligence of another person or entity.
 We strive to provide aggressive representation for our inured clients so that they can face their future with a little more certainty.
 We will work diligently to come to a complete and fair settlement for our clients based on the law and on the terms of the insurance policy covering the event.
 We will not allow insurers to worry about their bottom line, we will make sure that your overall well-being is their priority.